 - Red, swollen, or bleeding gums

-Here at John Cherry DMD, we accept most insurance and PPO plans, but check with us.
-Please call our office at 813-684-4777 for more information about insurance.
-Prior to calling, have your insurance information ready.
-Also, please plan to pay your co-pay or deductible portion at the time of service.
+Here at Dr. John M. Cherry, DMD, we accept most insurance and PPO plans, but check with us to make sure yours is included.
+Call our office at (813) 684-4777 for more information about insurance.
+Make sure you have your insurance information handy when you call.
+Also, plan to pay your co-pay or deductible portion at the time of service.